aws/aws-parallelcluster/tests/integration-tests/README.md

 * `--sequential`: by default the tests orchestrator executes a separate parallel process for each region under test.
 By specifying this option all tests are executed sequentially in a single process.
 * `-n PARALLELISM, --parallelism PARALLELISM`: allows to specify the degree of parallelism for each process.
-It is useful to limit the number of clusters that are crated concurrently in a specific region so that AWS account limits can be guaranteed.
+It is useful to limit the number of clusters that are created concurrently in a specific region so that AWS account limits can be guaranteed.

 ### Retry On Failures